 All levels within the Center have wheelchair accessible restrooms.
 The Orchestra Level west restrooms are equipped with automatic doors.
 A family restroom with changing table is located on the Orchestra Level.

 American Sign Language interpretation is available upon request.
 In order to provide qualified and appropriately prepared signers, we require signing requests at least two weeks prior to the performance date.
 You may request this service when ordering tickets.
 This service is available for the Sunday matinee performances for most Broadway shows.
-Below is a list of open performance that include American Sign Language.
+Below is a list of performances that include American Sign Language.

 The Book of Mormon, Oct.
 9, 2016 • 1:00 p.m.